GabrielFersPin/gabrielferspin.github.io/_posts/2024-03-27-Data_Journey.md

 - August
   - Continue to do some SQL exercises
 - Septemeber
-  - Finsish the SQL module
+  - Finish the SQL module
-  - Start MongoDB module
+  - Start the MongoDB module
 - October
-  - Made a streamlite app for the FilmAffinity proyect and make a Linkedin post
+  - Made a Streamlite app for the FilmAffinity project and made a LinkedIn post
   - Finish MongoDB module
   - Made a LinkedIn post about Sentiment Analysis with TextBlob library
   - Start Numpy module
 - November
+  -  Continue with the Numpy module
+  -  Made some adjusts to the Coworking Space project
+- December
+  -  Finish the Numpy Module
+  -  Start the Pandas module
-  -  Stop Nodd3r course
+- January
+  -  Finish The Pandas module
+  -  Start with the Machine Learning module